 I’m sure you have repeatedly heard the notorious quote “beauty is in the eye of the beholder.”
 I believe this wholeheartedly.
-Yet, through traveling I have discovered that the country you are born in or spend a great deal living in, can alter what ‘ones’ eyes’ consider beautiful.
+Yet, through traveling I have discovered that the country you are born in or spend a great deal of time living in, can alter what ‘one’s’ eyes’ consider beautiful.

-I was born in North America where a typical beautiful woman is skinny, tanned and has defined cheek bones.
+I was born in North America where a typical beautiful woman is slim, tanned,and has defined cheek bones.
 Growing up, like most young girls, I wanted to be ‘beautiful.’
-Luckily I had a good head on my shoulders and my desire to be pretty only went as far as stealing my sister’s clothes and experimenting with weird makeup trends.
+Luckily, I had a good head on my shoulders and my desire to be pretty only went as far as stealing my sister’s clothes and experimenting with weird makeup trends.

-As I get older the idea of beauty, it is still just as puzzling to me now as when I was fifteen years old – if not more so.
+As I get older, the idea of beauty is still just as puzzling to me now as when I was fifteen years old – if not more so.

 Beauty is really just an idea.
 But is it our own idea?